tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 * Second, a Test operates on specific inputs, specific elements of data, these are the `Information Elements`.
 * Third, a Test has some specific purpose, described in simple language.
 This is the Test Description.
 * Fourth, this plain language description of the Test must be expanded into specific language that allows an implementer to understand exactly what code implementing a Test should do, and what outputs it should provide for different possible input values, this is the `Expected Response`.
-* Fifth, it is important to be clear whether a Test evaluates a `SingleRecord` or operates over multiple records in a data set (a `MultiRecord` Test).
+* Fifth, it is important to be clear whether a Test evaluates a `Single Record` or operates over multiple records in a data set (a `Multi Record` Test).

-Tests may be expected to form related clusters, for example, a `Validation` that assesses whether the value of `ac:variantLiteral` in a `SingleRecord` is found in as a controlled value string in the Audiovisual Core variant: List of Terms, combined with an `Amendment` that proposes changes to values of `ac:variantLiteral` to conform them to that controlled vocabulary, combined with a `MultiRecord` `Measure` that counts the number of `COMPLIANT` values for the `Validation` evaluated for each record in a data set.
+Tests may be expected to form related clusters, for example, a `Validation` that assesses whether the value of `ac:variantLiteral` in a `Single Record` is found in as a controlled value string in the Audiovisual Core variant: List of Terms, combined with an `Amendment` that proposes changes to values of `ac:variantLiteral` to conform them to that controlled vocabulary, combined with a `Multi Record` `Measure` that counts the number of `COMPLIANT` values for the `Validation` evaluated for each record in a data set.
 Under `QualityControl`, this `Measure` can evaluate how much the data set could be improved for some purpose if all the proposed changes from the `Amendment` were accepted (by running the Tests in pre-amendment, amendment, and post-amendment phases)

 See the [Tutorial](../../tutorial/index.md) for a worked out example of the definition of a new Test.